 At the same time, Beyerdynamic enjoyed tremendous popularity with musicians and broadcast stations.
 This was due to their unique design that suited the requirements of fields mentioned, to the tee.

-It was Bose, that made an impressive mark in headphone’s history with their Noise Cancelling technology.
+It was Bose that made an impressive mark in headphone’s history with their Noise Cancelling technology.
 Travel was booming and with travel came the humdrum of ambient noise.
 In such a sonically chaotic scenario, these headphones were a blessing.
 This paved the way for headphones in the years to come.

 Noise Cancelling was also beneficial for those taking flights and travelling frequently in trains - commuters, essentially.
 In 2000, Bose made the legendary Quiet Comfort series QC1 available commercially.